FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/theatre/1982/1982-07-22-an-evening-with-lena-zavaroni.md

 ---

 ![](/assets/images/theatres/1982-07-22-an-evening-with-lena-zavaroni.jpg){:.width-300}{: .left}
+### Research
-**Research is on going and hopefully I will be able to add more details**
+> Research is on going and hopefully I will be able to add more details
+>
 > If anybody has information on this performance please add or let me know and I will add it for you or if you were lucky enough to be there then please consider sharing your Fan Stories/Memories with us.
 >
 > All information is of value and helps to keep the memories we have of Lena Zavaroni alive.